 Color your diet with fruits

 Some people will warn you against fruit consumption when you ask them about what not to eat during pregnancy.
 This is a myth.
 Fruit isn’t just delicious; it can help curb your sugar cravings and supply you and your baby the necessary nutrients.
 As long as you aren’t eating them in juice form too often, fruits are an important part of your pregnancy diet.
 If canned, choose unsweetened.

-Where you do need to be cautious, is in your preparation of fruit.
+Be cautious in your preparation of fruit.
 Don’t use knives used for other raw foods that may have bacteria, and always thoroughly rinse raw fruit under running water.
 Rinsing your fruit is important since bacteria can be found on the outer rind or peel, which can cause illness or be harmful to you and baby.
-As well, cut off damaged or bruised spots to help remove any bacteria hiding out in these areas.
+Cut off damaged or bruised spots to help remove any bacteria hiding out in these areas.

 It is worth noting that eating fruits should be done with care.
 Observing how your body reacts every time you have some will help.
-For example, if you have a spike in your blood sugar, you should cut back.
-The same thing if you notice abnormal weight gain (you can find more information about typical and abnormal weight gain during pregnancy in an upcoming article–coming soon).
+For example, if you have a spike in your blood sugar or notice abnormal weight gain, you should cut back.

 You can have moderate servings of the following fruits: